Types of Multidimensional Arrays

 1. Two-Dimensional Array (2D Array)

-A two-dimensional array is like a table with rows and columns.
+Similar to a table with rows and columns is a two-dimensional array.
 It allows us to store data in a grid-like format, making it useful for representing matrices, tables, or game boards.
 It is used in applications where data is arranged in a structured way, such as storing student marks in subjects or representing a chessboard in a game.

 Consider the array arr[05][20]: